dreamx-market/dreamx-docs/http.md

 #### Parameters

-*   market [string]: the symbol for the market to be returned, e.g: "ETH_SAN" (optional, return all tickers if omitted)
+*   market_symbol [string]: the symbol for the market to be returned, e.g: "ETH_SAN" (optional, return all tickers if omitted)

 #### Response